Lone Wolf (gamebooks): Decline of the genre, launch of Project Aon

 During the latter period of writing, Joe Dever and publisher Red Fox were at odds, and Red Fox ceased publishing the Lone Wolf series after book 28, The Hunger of Sejanoz, citing lack of interest in the interactive gaming genre, despite hundreds of requests for the reprinting of several Lone Wolf books that had gone out of print.
 This left the series unfinished, as Dever had 4 other books planned.
 He first did plan on releasing these books in some form after completing his collaboration on the new Lone Wolf RPG.

 In the United States, only the first 20 of the core Lone Wolf gamebook series were made available, the last 8 books were never printed in the US.
-It should also be noted that the American editions of books 13-20 were abridged versions and thus are shorter than the UK editions.
-The original color maps were also rendered in black and white for these books.
+It should also be noted that the American editions of books 13–20 were abridged versions and thus are shorter than the UK editions.
+The original colour maps were also rendered in black and white for these books.

 Although the series ceased publication and went out of print in 1998, a fan-operated organisation called Project Aon was established in 1999 which has subsequently converted many of the books to HTML format.
 Joe Dever first gave his permission for Project Aon to distribute the Lone Wolf books (1 to 20) online via the internet before eventually also giving the rights for the New Order series (21 to 28).
 However, a strong interest in Lone Wolf outside the English-speaking world, particularly in Italy, Spain, and France where the books were republished between 2002 and 2006, still existed.

 As of December 2020, 29 of the 31 Lone Wolf gamebooks, the World of Lone Wolf series, the Magnamund Companion, and several other Lone Wolf related written works are available for download on the Project Aon website.